Characteristics of the vintage

 In spite of the unusual and extreme climatic conditions of the year, the end result is of an excellent quality.
 The Port wines are exceptional, with excellent structure, very intense bright fruit, and aromatically very expressive.

 Touriga Nacional, Touriga Francesa, Tinta Roriz, Tinto Cão, Sousão

-Grapes were trodden by foot to obtain the must, then during fermentation macerate to obtain the best possible extraction in the "lagares", the traditional stone vats from the Quinta.
-The fermentation lasted for 3 days.
+Grapes were trodden by foot to obtain the must, then they macerate in the "lagares", the traditional stone vats from the Quinta to obtain the best possible extraction The fermentation lasted for 3 days.

 The wine matured 4 years in large wooden barrels called Tonéis, instead of 2 years for a Classic Vintage.
 This explains its name, "Late Bottled Vintage".
 The wood that is used has over 30 years of age so that no wood flavours are transmitted to the wine.

 Residual sugar: 92 g/dm³

 Total acidity: 4.4 g/dm³